fenderglass/kolmogorov-lab/_pages/home.md

 [Ragout](https://github.com/fenderglass/Ragout)).
 We have extensive experinece in long-read DNA sequencing and recently contributed to completion of the [human genome sequence](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1) as a part of the [T2T Consortium](https://sites.google.com/ucsc.edu/t2tworkinggroup).
-In addition, we showed that long-read metagenomics can recover [hundreds of nearly-complete bacterial chromosomes](https://www.biorxiv.org/content/10.1101/2021.05.04.442591v1.abstract) from just a single sample.
+In another recent work, we showed that long-read metagenomics can recover [hundreds of nearly-complete bacterial chromosomes](https://www.biorxiv.org/content/10.1101/2021.05.04.442591v1.abstract) from a complex heterogeneous environemnt.

-The lab is run by [Mikhail Kolmogorov](/people/) who is a tenure-track Stadtman Investigator at the NCI.
+The lab is run by [Mikhail Kolmogorov](/people/) who is a Stadtman Investigator at the NCI.
 Click here if you want to learn out more about [our team](/people/), [ongoing research](/research/), [publications](/publications/) and [software](/software).